cca/libraries_syllabus_notifications/readme.md

 ## Steps

 - update the due date & other pieces of the email template in notify.py
-- pull faculty usernames with [the Informer report](https://vm-informer-01.cca.edu/informer/?locale=en_US#action=ReportRun&reportId=103645186)
+- pull faculty usernames with [the Informer report](https://vm-informer-01.cca.edu/informer/?locale=en_US#action=ReportRun&reportId=103645186) (you can leave the header row in)
-- create a python dict of new usernames merged with known ones using `python process-un-csv.py usernames.csv > usernames.py`
+- create a python dict of new usernames merged with known ones using `python process-un-csv.py usernames.csv > tmp; mv tmp usernames.py`
 - in VAULT, run the Missing Syllabi by Semester report (`./app.py --open-report` opens it)
 - Export the report to Excel, then save it as a CSV after trimming off header rows & date at the bottom
 - finally, run `./app.py data/report.csv >> data/log.txt` to send out emails, where log.txt is a log file